 Holiday

-Staff holiday time includes annual paid leave, sick leave, special leave and flexible leave, each of which is defined by employment regulations.
+The staff's holiday includes annual paid leave, sick leave, special leave, and refreshment leave, and each is defined by the employment regulations.

 In addition to this, permission may be given not to come to work for other reasons, and there are also protective measures in place for female employees.